explaingit

 Prompt 1

-Show me how to write a simple token contract in Sway that tracks balances and allows transfers.
+Help me write a simple token contract in Sway for the Fuel blockchain with mint, transfer, and balance functions.

 Prompt 2